 Seeing Al’s frustration, Dr. Winkler reached down beside his desk and turned on the recording he had made of the session.
 The room went quiet except for the recording.
 Al heard himself talking in an accent that was not his, using words and terms he would not use, speaking about a woman he had never met.

 While Dr. Winkler quietly spoke with Al about what had happened, Mac stepped into the outer office to call the friend in Maine.
 When he returned, he was shaking his head.
-The woman was, as the reading said, about to lose her home.
+The woman was, as the reading had said, about to lose her home.

 Al was dazed.
 Dr. Winkler explained to Al that, while he was having his own experience, someone was speaking through him.
 “You have an uncommon, what’s called, somnambulistic ability,” Winkler said, and asked Al to return for another session the following day.